 FINANCING

-CADAS is a nonprofit funded in part by United Way and The Department of Mental Health & Substance Abuse Services.
-There is currently no information provided on the facility’s website regarding its costs.
-However, sliding scale fees and/or payment assistance may be available to clients who qualify.
+CADAS is a nonprofit organization funded in part by United Way and The Department of Mental Health & Substance Abuse Services.
+The facility’s website does not provide specific information about costs, but sliding scale fees and payment assistance may be available to qualifying clients.